andrewjstryker/makefile-helper/README.md

 ## Limitations

-This is project aspires to be very light-weight.
+This is project aspires to be light-weight.
 In essence, the code in the project boils down to a small number of AWK commands.
-As a result, there are a few limitations:
+As a result, there are a few
+limitations:

   * No formatting or line wrapping.
 While that is an approach that could be feasible (see `fmt(1)`), doing so would add an additional layer of